box/box-node-sdk/README.md

 // so you don't need to specify it here var serviceAccountClient = sdk.getAppAuthClient('enterprise');

-// Get an app user client
-var appUserClient = sdk.getAppAuthClient('user', 'YOUR-APP-USER-ID');
+// Get an app user or managed user client var appUserClient = sdk.getAppAuthClient('user', 'YOUR-APP-USER-ID');
 ```